-One reason why debt can feel overwhelming is that there seems to be so much of it.
-Like a crowded closet, we recoil at the chaos and try to pretend that it doesn’t exist.
+One reason why debt can feel so overwhelming is that there seems to be so much of it!
+It’s like that crowded closet we don’t want to deal with.
+We recoil at the chaos and try to pretend it doesn’t exist.
+But debt – much like clutter – catches up to us eventually.

-But debt, like clutter, will catch up with us eventually.
-To face our debt, we must face our fears, embrace our inner Marie Kondo and be willing to give our debt the full KonMari treatment.
+The secret to facing our debt is to face our fears, embrace our inner Marie Kondo and be willing to give our loan and credit card debt the full KonMari treatment.

-If you want to spark joy and finally get a handle on your debt, follow these seven tips and start on the path to a life less cluttered by debt.
+If you want to spark joy and finally get a handle on your debt, follow these seven tips to pay it down.

 1. Organize: See the Big Picture

-Start by creating an inventory of your debt so you truly understand the amount and type of debt you’re dealing with.
-Use your free credit report, your bank and credit card statements as well as your mortgage, student loan and auto loan statements to create that inventory.
+Start your debt reduction journey by creating an inventory of your debt so you understand the amount and type of debt you’re dealing with.
+Use your free credit report, your bank statements, credit card statements and loan statements (like your mortgage, student loan or auto loan) to create your inventory.

-- Type of debt (credit card debt, student loan, mortgage, etc.)
+- The type of debt (credit card debt, student loan, mortgage, etc.)

 2. Prioritize: Know What Debt To Pay Off First

-Once you know your debt, you may have more questions than answers:
+Once you’ve inventoried your debt, you may have more questions than answers, including:

-- Should I pay off my auto loans, student loans or credit card first?
+- Should I pay my auto loans, student loans or credit cards off first?

-- Should I focus on my higher balance or higher-interest debt?
+- Should I focus on my high-balance or my high-interest debt?

-- If a debt is already past due or in collections, should I focus on paying it down?
+- If a debt is past due or in collections, should I pay it off before my other debts?

 Let no debt fall through the cracks

-First, make sure you’re staying on top of your current debts and prioritizing the debts you can control.
-With every late payment, you risk doing further damage to your credit score, which can make it harder for you to get new credit in the future.
+Stay on top of your current debts and prioritize the debts you can control.
+Every late payment you make is another potential ding on your credit score.
+And a low credit score will make it harder for you to get new credit with better terms in the future.

-If you have debts that have gone into collection, do your best to pay them off.
-Work with your creditors, but don’t let them pressure you into paying them at the expense of paying off your other current debts.
+If you have debt in collections, do your best to pay them off without falling behind on your other bills.
+Work with your creditors to bring any debt in collections out of collections – but don’t let them pressure you into paying those debts at the expense of your other debts.

 Start with your highest-interest debt